yoshisuga/MAME4iOS/README.md

 - No Siri remote support yet.
 - Pressing the "Menu" button on the Siri Remote does not exit the application yet (use the TV button and then Menu as a workaround)

+## Using MAME

+When you start MAME, you are presented with the default MAME UI, which is pretty utilitarian and is far from following the Apple Human User Interface Guidelines.
+But you're not here to nominate Design Awards, you're here to relive some memories!

+### MAME UI Controls

+- Onscreen D-Pad or mFi Controller D-Pad: Move through the menu
+- A Button: Start Game
+- X Button: Open Game Sub-menu: Add to Favorites or Remove Game
+- Y Button: Open the Settings menu (Apple TV only)

+### In-Game

+- Coin + Start together: Open MAME in-game menu for input remapping
+- Option: Open the Settings menu
+- Exit: Exit the game

 ## Adding ROMs to MAME

 ### iOS